 Your best food sources of calcium are milk and other dairy products.
 However, if

-or dislike milk and milk products, ask your doctor about a calcium supplement.
-(Signs
+milk and milk products, ask your doctor about a calcium supplement.
+(Signs of lactose

-of lactose intolerance include diarrhea, bloating, or gas after eating milk or milk
+intolerance include diarrhea, bloating, or gas after eating milk or milk products.

-products.
-Taking a lactase capsule or pill or using lactose-free milk products may
+Taking a lactase capsule or pill or using lactose-free milk products may help.)
+Other

-help.)
-Other calcium-rich foods include sardines or salmon with bones, tofu, broccoli,
+calcium-rich foods include sardines or salmon with bones, tofu, broccoli, spinach,